“ Nothing makes a system more flexible than a suite of tests. Nothing.— Robert C. Martin (Uncle Bob)

 - Procedural versus object state verification

-- A decent understanding of an object-oriented programming language, preferrably C# or Java.
+- A decent understanding of an object-oriented programming language, preferably C# or Java.

 - At the very least some first experiences writing unit tests for production code.

-- Basic or intermediate knowledge of the NUnit and/or xUnit test frameworks.
+- Basic or intermediate knowledge of an xUnit test framework.

-- Basic or intermediate knowledge of mocking frameworks like Moq, NSubstitute or Rhino Mocks.
+- Basic or intermediate knowledge of a mocking framework (Moq, NSubstitute, Rhino Mocks, Mockito, etc.).

 “ Test-Driven Development (TDD) isn’t something that comes naturally.
 It’s a discipline, like a martial art, and just like in a Kung Fu movie, you need a bad-tempered and unreasonable master to force you to learn the discipline.— Harry Percival ("Test-Driven Development with Python")